Linoleic acid: structure, synthesis, metabolites, function, foods

 In humans, it is abundantly found in adipose tissue and plasma lipoproteins.

 It performs many functions both directly and indirectly through its metabolites.
-It may be used for energy.
-It is a structural component of cell membranes.
-It is involved in the maintenance of transepidermal water barrier.[27]
+It may be used for energy, is a structural component of cell membranes, and is involved in the maintenance of transepidermal water barrier.[27]
 It serves as precursor for the synthesis of omega-6 polyunsaturated fatty acids.
-It may be desaturated to alpha-linolenic acid in vascular terrestrial plants and phytoplankton.
-Like ARA and docosahexaenoic acid (DHA), an omega-3 fatty acid, linoleic acid serves as precursor for the synthesis of bioactive lipid mediators.
+Furthermore, it may be desaturated to alpha-linolenic acid in vascular terrestrial plants and phytoplankton.
+And, like ARA and docosahexaenoic acid (DHA), an omega-3 fatty acid, linoleic acid serves as precursor for the synthesis of bioactive lipid mediators.
 Finally, it has been shown that dietary LA intake is inversely related to the risk of coronary heart disease when it replaces either saturated fatty acids or carbohydrates.[7]

 It is the most abundant PUFA in the Western diet, and is the only one whose intake is significantly increased, having reached, on average, over 7 percent of daily energy intake, whereas the intake of the other omega-6 and omega-3 fatty acids has remained relatively constant since the early 1900s, corresponding to less than 1 percent of the daily energy intake.[2][25]
 The high LA intake has shifted the omega-6 to omega-3 ratio from 4:1 to about 16:1.[23]